 5. Skill Demand

 The skills required for online learning are different, though some may overlap with school-based learning, many children have not fully acquired the skills to succeed with online learning.
 This is particularly true for younger children who struggle with the independence of online learning.
-The demands require children to be able to be self-sufficient, log onto to their email, follow video links and attend virtually.
-However, it is not just IT skills that children have to use but also the organisational and academic skills.
+The demands require children to be self-sufficient, log onto their email, follow video links and attend virtually.
+However, it is not just IT skills that children have to use, but also organisational and academic skills.
 Many of the online classes have been condensed to allow enough time during the day so that children can attend all lessons without extended exposure to screen time.
 This condensing of classes may mean that by the time some children have fully attended and prepared themselves, the class is already over.
 Hence, online learning places a huge demand on our executive function skills.
 This includes aspects such as time management, organisational skills, impulse control, attention, focus and flexibility.
-Many students develop these skills through real life experiences in the classroom and through trial and error.
+Many students develop these skills through real-life experiences in the classroom and trial and error.
 However, for some children, online learning may feel like being thrown into the deep end of the executive functioning pool.